Bioconductor/auxiliary_docker_containers/support.bioconductor.org/README.md

 * Search does not (yet) work.
-That's because the default configuration uses elasticsearch and haystack which require a daemon running (in addition to the web app process) and this is a bit tricker to set up in Docker.
+That's because the default configuration uses elasticsearch and haystack which require a daemon running (in addition to the web app process) and this is a bit trickier to set up in Docker.
 It can be done, or alternatively the development environment could use a different search back end which does not require a daemon process.
 Expect this to be fixed at some point.